What You Need to Know About Getting a Flu Shot This Year

-During the COVID-19 pandemic, getting a flu shot is more important than ever to protect yourself, your family, and your community.
+The COVID-19 pandemic is still a concern, and getting a flu shot is incredibly important to protect yourself, your family, and your community.
 The best way to keep from getting sick is to avoid catching any respiratory illness, which is why we recommend getting both the COVID-19 vaccine and the flu shot.
 This is especially important if you are an older adult or have a chronic condition.

 Also, it’s important to note that you can get your flu vaccine and COVID-19 vaccine at the same time.
 If you haven’t gotten your COVID-19 vaccine yet, now’s a great time to get both your flu and COVID-19 vaccines to best protect yourself.

-As always, be sure to avoid people who are sick, cover any coughs, continue to wash your hands often, and continue to wear a mask in public when in areas of high or substantial transmission.
+As always, be sure to avoid people who are sick, cover any coughs, continue to wash your hands often, and wear a mask in public when needed.

 Flu Shot Facts